Linear Dynamic Analysis using Shear Deformable Frame Element

 7. Numerical Example

-A 5-story rigid framed is subjected to ground accerelation at base (Fig. 5.1).
-The properties of material used for beam and columns are listed as below
+A 5-story rigid-framed structure is subjected to ground acceleration at base (Fig. 5.1).
+The properties of the material used for the beam and columns are listed below

 E = 25e6; % kN/m2